Skip to main content

 Decorative element.
 What's your plan?
 Career Schools, National Service, Two or Four Year Schools?

-There are many options for students after high school including apprenticeships, military, on-the-job training programs, community college certificates, 2-year degrees, & 4-year degrees.
-The term college includes all of these things.
+There are many options for students after high school, including apprenticeships, military, on-the-job training programs, community college certificates, 2-year degrees, & 4-year degrees.
+The term college includes all these things.

 Resources